Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Methods and Concepts

-We now expose the formal ingredients for the simulation of ideal time-frequency resolved spectra (in particular within the HEOM formalism) when assuming delta-like impulsive pump-probe laser pulses.
-We recall here the relations with the more general formalism of multi-time correlation functions, which are involved in nonlinear two-dimensional spectroscopy.\cite{Mukamel1995}
+We now expose the formal ingredients for the simulation of time-frequency resolved or two-dimensional (2D) spectra (in particular within the HEOM formalism) when assuming delta-like pump-probe laser pulses.
+In particular, we show how this impulsive approximation allows us to simulate significant polarization-dependent spectroscopic signals that provide fingerprints of the EET.
+We first recall the general formalism of multi-time correlation functions, which are involved in nonlinear 2D spectroscopy.\cite{Mukamel1995}